-- (22)(23) Science, technology, and society.
+- (21) [(22)] Culture.
+The student understands the contributions of people of various racial, ethnic, and religious groups to the United States culture.
+The student is expected to: - [(A) identify the similarities and differences within and among various racial, ethnic, and religious groups in the United States;] - (A) [(B)] describe customs-and traditions of various racial, ethnic, and religious groups in the United States; and - (B) [(C)]summarize the contributions of people of various racial, ethnic, and religious groups to our national identity. - (22) [(23)] Science, technology, and society.
 The student understands the impact of science and technology on society in the United States.
-The student is expected to: - (A) identify the accomplishments of notable individuals in the fields of science and technology such as, including Benjamin Franklin, Eli Whitney, John Deere, Thomas Edison, Alexander Graham Bell, George Washington Carver, the Wright Brothers, and Neil Armstrong; - (B) identify how scientific discoveries, technological innovations, and the rapid growth of technology industries have advanced the economic development of the United States, including the transcontinental railroad and the space program; and - (C) explain how scientific discoveries and technological innovations in the fields of medicine, communication, and transportation have benefited individuals and society in the United States.; and - Comment 16(D) predict how future scientific discoveries and technological innovations could affect society in the United States. - Comment 17(23)(24)Social studies skills.
-The student applies critical-thinking skills to organize and use information acquired from a variety of valid sources, including digital electronic technology.
-The student is expected to: - Comment 18(A) differentiate between, locate, and use valid primary and secondary sources such as technology digital media computer software; interviews; biographies; oral, print, and visual material; documents; and artifacts to acquire information about the United States; - Comment 19(B) analyze information by applying absolute and relative chronology through sequencing, categorizing, identifying cause-and-effect relationships, comparing, contrasting, finding the main idea, summarizing, making generalizations and predictions, and drawing inferences and conclusions; - (C) organize and interpret information in outlines, reports, databases, and visuals, including graphs, charts, timelines, and maps; - (D) identify different points of view about an issue, topic, or current event; and - (E) identify the historical context of an event. - (24) Social studies skills.
-Geography.
+The student is expected to: - (A) identify the accomplishments of notable individuals in the fields of science and technology such as [-including] Benjamin Franklin, Eli Whitney, John Deere, Thomas Edison, Alexander Graham Bell, George Washington Carver, the Wright Brothers, and Neil Armstrong; - (B) identify how scientific discoveries, technological innovations, and the rapid growth of technology industries have advanced the economic development of the United States, including the transcontinental railroad and the space program; and - (C) explain how scientific discoveries and technological innovations in the fields of medicine, communication, and transportation have benefited individuals and society in the United States [; and] - [(D) predict how future scientific discoveries and technological innovations could affect society in the United States.] - (23) [(24)] Social studies skills.
+The student applies critical-thinking skills to organize and use information acquired from a variety of valid sources, including [electronic] technology.
+The student is expected to: - (A) differentiate between, locate, and use valid primary and secondary sources such as technology [computer software]; interviews; biographies; oral, print, and visual material; documents; and artifacts to acquire information about the United States; - (B) analyze information by applying absolute and relative chronology through sequencing, categorizing, identifying cause-and-effect relationships, comparing, contrasting, finding the main idea, summarizing, making generalizations and predictions, and drawing inferences and conclusions; - (C) organize and interpret information in outlines, reports, databases, and visuals, including graphs, charts, timelines, and maps; - (D) identify different points of view about an issue, topic, historical event, or current event; and - (E) identify the historical context of an event. - (24) Social studies skills.
 The student uses geographic tools to collect, analyze, and interpret data.
-The student is expected to: - Comment 20(A) apply mapping elements geographic tools, including grid systems, legends, symbols, scales, and compass roses, to create construct and interpret maps; and - (B) interpret translate geographic data, population distribution, and natural resources into a variety of formats such as graphs and maps. - (25) Social studies skills.
+The student is expected to: - (A) apply mapping elements, including grid systems, legends, symbols, scales, and compass roses, to create and interpret maps; and - (B) interpret geographic data, population distribution, and natural resources into a variety of formats such as graphs and maps. - (25) Social studies skills.
 The student communicates in written, oral, and visual forms.
-The student is expected to: - (A) use social studies terminology correctly; - (B) incorporate main and supporting ideas in verbal and written communication; - (C) express ideas orally based on research and experiences;
+The student is expected to: - (A) use social studies terminology correctly;

+- (B) incorporate main and supporting ideas in verbal and written communication; - (C) express ideas orally based on research and experiences; and - (D) create written and visual material such as journal entries, reports, graphic organizers, outlines, and bibliographies [; and]